MohammedZuhairAhmed/Crop-Allocation-Backtracking-approach/README.md

 # Crop Allocation Backtracking Approach

-This project implements a backtracking approach for crop allocation.
-It is designed to help optimize the allocation of different crops on a given farm, maximizing the overall yield while considering various constraints.
+This project implements a backtracking search algorithm to solve the crop allocation problem in Belagavi district, Karnataka, under the One-Taluk One-Crop Scheme.
+The goal is to assign four crop seeds (Jowar, Cotton, Maize, Paddy) to each Taluk in a way that ensures neighboring Taluks do not have the same crops to grow.
+This scheme is similar to the One District One Crop scheme of the state government of Karnataka.

+## Problem Statement

+The problem is to find an appropriate solution by implementing a backtracking search to distribute crop seeds to each Taluk in Belagavi district.
+The objective is to assign crops to each Taluk while satisfying the following conditions:

+- Each Taluk should be assigned one crop seed.
+- No neighboring Taluks should have the same crop assigned.

 ## Getting Started